 Seattle University offers the following loans to graduate students.
 Below is only a sample of what we offer.
 Please visit the Student Financial Services website for more information.

 Private Educational Loans are available to student borrowers through banks and credit unions.
 The interest rate is variable.
 Interest accrues while you are in school.
 Repayment of the loan begins six months after you leave school or drop below half-time enrollment (3 credits).
 Students may borrow annually up to the total cost of attendance, less financial aid.
+Because Federal Direct student loans offer better loan terms, more repayment options and, in some cases, eligibility for cancellation of some of the loan principal, students are encouraged to maximize their eligibility for federal loans prior to applying for private loans.

 Most require the student to be a degree seeking student and registered for at least half-time study.
 However, some of the Continuing Education Loans can be used for less than part-time study and non-matriculated status.
 To find out more information about these types of loans and apply, please go to our Private Loan Lender List.
 You will be able to compare interest rates, fees and other incentives that lenders provide.